There are now 2 possible online modes for units:

-- Level 1 option in the History major sequence
+- Level 1 core unit in the Gender Studies major sequence

 - Level 1 elective

-- Students are able to (1) understand the ways in which the contemporary gender order is historically constructed; (2) understand the ways in which gender interacts with other contributors to structural inequality such as race and class; (3) critically analyse and use a range of evidence and methodologies in the interests of supporting progressive social change; and (4) undertake independent research utilising a range of primary sources such as printed media or literary texts and present the results in a coherent, well-written argument.
+Students are able to (1) demonstrate understanding of the ways in which the contemporary gender order is historically constructed; (2) demonstrate understanding of the ways in which gender interacts with other contributors to structural inequality such as race and class; (3) critically analyse a range of evidence and methodologies in the interests of supporting progressive social change; (4) develop a coherent, accessible argument; and (5) demonstrate self-awareness of their positioning within networks of gendered power.

-- Indicative assessments in this unit are as follows: (1) digital story; (2) participation and engagement; and (3) online examination.
+Indicative assessments in this unit are as follows: (1) digital story; (2) participation and engagement; and (3) take-home review.
 Further information is available in the unit outline.